fabioalves98/RoadRnD/payment/README.md

 1. User clicks the app "Payment" button. (app calls /create)
 2. A payment webpage with all the items provided in item list is presented to the user.
 3. User approves the purchase with a button inside this webpage. (/execute)
-4. Verify access token, check payment_id info and proceed with the payment.
+4. Verify access token (or credit card data or something), check payment_id info and proceed with the payment.